muskmelon/searchreplacedb2/README.md

 searchreplacedb2
 ================

-Search & Replace Domain Names in the Database For WP Migrations
+Search & replace domain names in the database for WP migrations

 The program is written and maintained by http://interconnectit.com/products/search-and-replace-for-wordpress-databases/